Ancient Roman Glass before the Current Era

 Wikimedia Commons CC BY 3.0

-Initially, ancient Roman glass was mainly used to make vases, cups, pitchers and other containers that held liquids.
-Glass was thick, heavily colored and not very translucent.
-It required a lot of polishing.
-It was also very expensive.
-Only wealthy people could afford to have cups made of glass.
+Initially, ancient Roman glass was mainly used to make vases, cups, pitchers, and other containers that held liquids.
+The glass was thick, heavily coloured, and not very translucent.
+It required extensive polishing and was also very expensive.
+Only wealthy people could afford to own cups made of glass.

-With glass blowing, glass became thinner, colorless and translucent.
-Romans produced glass industrially at various locations and glass also became cheaper.
+With glassblowing, glass became thinner, colourless, and translucent.
+The Romans produced glass industrially in various locations, and it also became cheaper.
 The average Roman could now afford to purchase it.
-We estimate that a glass cup was worth less than a sestertius by the end of the 1st century AD.
-There were different types of glass and the higher quality ones remained very expensive.
-It is worth noting that the best Roman glass was produced by Syrians and Phoenicians.
+It is estimated that a glass cup was worth less than a sestertius by the end of the 1st century A.D.
+There were different types of glass, and the higher-quality ones remained very expensive.
+It is worth noting that the finest Roman glass was produced by Syrians and Phoenicians.

 Glass was also used to make mosaic tiles.
-Glass blowing and improvements in furnace technology allowed for the production of molten glass which led to the production of the first window glass.
-It is worth noting that Roman houses did not have glass windows up until the first century AD, rather they had holes with shutters with very few facing the street for safety reasons.
-These windows were often not very transparent, their primary objective being to only let light through.
+Glassblowing and improvements in furnace technology enabled the production of molten glass suitable for creating the first window glass.
+It is worth noting that Roman houses did not have glass windows until the 1st century A.D.; rather, they had openings with shutters, very few of which faced the street for safety reasons.
+These early windows were often not very transparent, their primary purpose being simply to let light through.

 SOURCES